operand/agency/README.md

 - The core classes (`Operator` and `Space`) should be kept minimal and focused on common application concerns such as speed, security, and messaging.
-- If you'd like to add specific implementations of `Operator`'s and `Spaces` they can go into their respective folders.
+- If you'd like to add specific implementations of `Operator`'s and `Space`'s they should go into their respective folders.
-- Changes to core classes should be accompanied by tests if applicable.
+- Changes to core classes should be accompanied by tests whenever possible.

 If you have any questions, suggestions, or problems, please open an